Drive sales on autopilot with ecommerce-focused features

 - How to add emojis to email subject lines

-Benefits of using emojis for subject lines
+Benefits of using emojis in subject lines

 Smileys, emoticons, and pictograms weren’t always used for email marketing.
 So why use emojis for subject lines now?